 Company culture is also referred to as organizational culture.
 It’s a term that is all-encompassing of the workplace.
 It comprises the environment in which we work, the standards to which we are held, the relationships we have with our colleagues, the processes in which we communicate, and the unspoken beliefs we share with our staff members.

 Here’s what we know: company culture impacts a business’s bottom line4.
-Positive company culture that has high levels of employee loyalty, satisfaction, and productivity is directly linked to customer loyalty and satisfaction, and more importantly, profit and revenue growth.
+A positive company culture that has high levels of employee loyalty, satisfaction, and productivity is directly linked to customer loyalty and satisfaction, and more importantly, profit and revenue growth.

 Company culture is incredibly important when it comes to employee retention.
 In one study of six public companies, company culture had a stronger influence on employee retention than the combined influences of the labor market and employees’ demographic characteristics5.
 This resulted in an estimated six million dollars’ difference in human resource costs between firms with different cultural values.